AgoraIO-Usecase/Chatroom/README.md

    static let RtmToken: String? = <#Temp Rtm Access Token#>
    ```

-2. Unpack the SDK and copy the `libs` folder to the `iOS/ChatRoom` folder of your project.
+2. Unpack the SDKs and copy the `libs` folder to the `iOS/AgoraChatRoom` folder of your project.

 3. Open the `iOS/AgoraChatRoom.xcodeproj` file with XCode.
 Connect to an iOS test device and fill in a valid developer signature.